-The Boy, as we refer to my One and Only Son, thinks his rent money doesn’t go far enough.
-Given that Willie and I are his landlords for the next year or so, I have to agree with him.
+The Boy, as I refer to my One and Only Son, thinks his rent money doesn’t go far enough.
+Given that he lives with me, I have to agree with him.
 It doesn’t.

-For some reason, he believes, in that grinning way that the well-loved son has, that his meals are included.
-They are, of course.
-But does he have to expect them the way he does?
+For some reason, he believes, in that grinning way that the well-loved son has, that there should be perks beyond a roof, internet, and full access to the fridge.

 “Mom,” he says the other day, “You forgot to fix my bed.”

 Then he laughs and scratches my head, a common gesture in our home of thick-haired (and possibly thick-headed) folk.

 It’s hard to keep your hands off your children, impossible for me to pass by him without pulling his hair gently, scratching him behind the ears, or putting a hand on his shoulder.
 He will lean his back against my hand with an imperious command: “Scratch.”
 I do, of course.
 Not only because he’s my boy and I love him, but because I appreciate the gleam in his eye when he says it: a request couched in a demand and wrapped in the knowledge that I would do it anyway, whether he asked for it or not.